csvance/csvance.github.io/_posts/2019-03-21-jetpack-42-jetson-gpio.markdown

 sudo reboot
 {% endhighlight %}

-Now we need to install Jetson.GPIO because by default neither Python 2.7 or Python3.6 can access it.
+Now we need to install Jetson.GPIO because by default neither Python 2.7 or Python3.6 can access it:

 {% highlight bash %}
 # Python 2.7